aws/codecatalyst-blueprints/CONTRIBUTING.md

 feat(import-from-git): added the 'awesome' field
 ```

 Since PRs get squashed by default, its important to set the PR's title in the same way!
+Please make sure to fill out the description fields when opening a PR.